omribenami/pedagogy-bot/README.md

  - Creates a TXT file which being monitored as an Home Assistant sensor)

-## Components and Frameworks used in Ofek-bot
+## Components and Frameworks used in pedagogy
 * [Loguru](https://pypi.org/project/loguru/) For logging.
 * [Schedule](https://pypi.org/project/schedule/) For alerts schedule.
 * [Selenium](https://selenium-python.readthedocs.io/) For data scrapping.